TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 You want to do this soon after the conference but it doesn’t have to be immediately.
 Some people will still be recovering from the exhausting week away, or they’ll already be inundated with emails from other people they met.

 I started emailing my new contacts 4 days after the conference.
-I don’t know if this was the perfect move vs emailing them _right_ after the conference, but it worked pretty well.
+I don’t know if this was the perfect move vs emailing them _right_ after the conference, but it ended up working working out fine.
+Unbeknownst to me at the time, many people use the conference to take an extended vacation in Miami, so they weren't even checking their email immediately after the conference.

 **Don’t worry if they’re slow**
 After emailing folks I didn’t hear back from many of them and kind of started freaking out.
 What if the entire conference was a waste!